ayonious/interview-cheatsheet/docs/backend/Databases.md

 ## When SQL Better than NOSQL

 - SQL is easy to setup
-- SQL is very fast for small amount of data
+- SQL is very fast for small amount of data (constant number of fields/columns)
 - SQL databases are meant to be joined together to get a bigger amount of data.
 This linking is done really good in SQL

 ## When noSQL Better than SQL